TheSmashy/TFU/README.md

 ## Contact
 For questions or custom orders, reach out via email at [TFU-Lights@wmode.anonaddy.com](mailto:TFU-Lights@wmode.anonaddy.com) or open an issue on this repository.

 > TFU: Real gear.
 Real hands.
 Real-world ready.

+>TFU lights are hardened, tested tools for when good isn’t enough — when you need better, you need the best.
+You don’t have to spend Cloud Defensive or SureFire money.
+A washed-up operator found inner peace building lights from Convoy parts, kitted out like they’re meant for the tip of the spear.